dgusoff/my-express-api/README.md

 # my-express-api
-demo node api for app insights and pipelines demo.
+demo node api for app insights and pipelines demo..

 ## convert to typescript